BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Install Powershell Packages

+- as the first admin user, run the command to install the NuGet PackageProvider `Install-PackageProvider -Name NuGet -Force`
 - as the first admin user, run the command to trust the PSGallery repository `Register-PSRepository -Default`
   `Get-PSRepository` # ToDo: validate that PSGallery appears `Set-PSRepository -Name PSGallery -InstallationPolicy Trusted`
 - Install the following 3rd-party packages machine-wide.
-Run the following as an administrator on the new computer
- - `Microsoft.PowerShell.SecretManagement`, `Microsoft.PowerShell.SecretStore` and `SecretManagement.Keepass` are for development credentials and secret,
+Run the following as an administrator on the new computer `Microsoft.PowerShell.SecretManagement`, `Microsoft.PowerShell.SecretStore` and `SecretManagement.Keepass` are for development credentials and secret, `PSFramework` is for logging
- - `PSFramework` is for logging
+   ToDo: `SecretManagement.Hashicorp` is for an alternate secrets vault
- - ToDO: `DISM` is for enabling Windows Features, but it is not available for direct download.
+   ToDO: `DISM` is for enabling Windows Features, but it is not available for direct download.
 See `@('Microsoft.PowerShell.SecretManagement', 'Microsoft.PowerShell.SecretStore', 'SecretManagement.Keepass', 'PSFramework', 'DISM') | ForEach-Object { if (-not (Get-Module -ListAvailable -Name  $_)) { Install-Module -Name $_ -Scope AllUsers}}`

 - 32-Bit powershel Desktop Modules will not import automatically, run the foillowing lines